sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [WeSketch](https://github.com/weixin/WeSketch), by Tencent Wechat Team: A set of plugins for Sketch include making lines & notes, UI Kit & Color sync, font & text replacing.
 - [RealtimeBoard plugin for Sketch](https://github.com/RealtimeBoard/sketch_plugin), by RealtimeBoard: Add, share and discuss your Sketch artboards with the team in RealtimeBoard.
-The plugin allow to sync the artboards with the boards in one click.
+The plugin allow to sync the artboards with the boards in one click
 - [Numbering Machine](https://github.com/akolpakov/sketch-numbering-machine), by Andrey Kolpakov: Sketch plugin to generate IDs or Numbers for documents and export to PDF.
 Useful if you need to generate thousands pages with same template but with different IDs.
 - [CanvasFlip](https://canvasflip.com/), by CanvasFlip: Sync and generate specs from sketch artboards to CanvasFlip.
 - [Sketch Show Layer Info](https://github.com/mrpeak/sketch-show-layer-info), by 捻捻转儿: Show selected layer's ObjectID, Class and ID.
 It is of great use for plugin development or file parsing.